synw/django-instant/docs/src/install.rst

    ./centrifugo genconfig

 This will generate your secret key in a ``config.json`` file.
-Edit and set anonymous to true if you want them to be able to receive the events.
+Edit it and set anonymous to true if you want to use public events.
 Leave it if you want only the logged in users to receive the events.

 .. highlight:: javascript